 For to the one who *has (received) more shall be given and he shall have an abundance.
 Matthew 25:29

 The word *has, in Greek is echo.
 It refers to someone who has laid hold of God’s gift, someone who is a good receiver.
 This is someone who has embraced God’s gifts and is using them.
 This is a servant who is a willing vessel to let God pour into them so they can overflow with blessings into the world.
-He will give them more gifts.
+He will trust them with more gifts.

 Pursue love and eagerly desire spiritual gifts… 1 Corinthians 14:1